 How have food exports from France to the Middle East increased over the years?

-The Middle East is a very important market for us.
-France is the sixth largest food and beverage market internationally with $57 billion in 2015.
-Actually, the UAE imported $455 million of food and beverage products from France.
-Projects have grown in the UAE during the last two years; actually they have more than doubled in six years with a 207% increase.
+France is the sixth largest exporter of food and beverage internationally with $67 billion in 2015.
+French exports have grown in the UAE and Middle East and have more than doubled in six years with a 207% increase.
 KSA is still the largest market for French F&B companies, with a $1bn dollar market in 2015.
 The Middle East represents 3% of food exports.
 Of the $8 billion French dairy exports internationally, $400 million is sold to the Middle East, which is 5%.